14 Top-Rated Hiking Trails in Yellowstone National Park

-The nation's first national park, Yellowstone encompasses over two million acres of the American West.
-This vast expanse of dynamic landscape makes Yellowstone an incredible destination for hiking.
-Sitting atop an active volcano and ancient calderas, the park also proudly displays the densest collection of hydrothermal features in the world.
+Yellowstone National Park encompasses over two million acres of the American West, making it an incredible destination for hiking.
+It's designated as the nation's first national park and sits atop an active volcano and ancient calderas.
+This vast expanse proudly displays the densest collection of hydrothermal features in the world.
+And these geysers, fumaroles, and fountains are just the tip of Yellowstone National Park attractions.

-To access many of the attractions of Yellowstone National Park, the National Park Service provides plenty of hiking trails in Yellowstone, including planked boardwalks atop the fragile crust of thermal environments.
-Iconic Yellowstone hiking trails, like the Upper Geyser Boardwalk next to Old Faithful, are must dos on any visit.
-Other far-reaching adventures, like the Slough Creek Trail, can give you a taste of an uncrowded Yellowstone.
+The National Park Service provides plenty of hiking trails in Yellowstone, including planked boardwalks atop the fragile crust of thermal environments.
+And a few of these iconic Yellowstone hiking trails, like the Upper Geyser Boardwalk next to Old Faithful, are must dos on any visit.
+Other far-reaching adventures, like the Slough Creek Trail, offer a taste of an uncrowded Yellowstone.

 Due to the park's large area and variety of unique regions to explore, it's highly advised to mark several days off the calendar for your next visit.
 Many of the best campgrounds in Yellowstone enable great overnight visits and proximity to several noteworthy trailheads.